BubbleCoding/GSE/Advanced Topics in Computer Graphics/Final Project/README.md

 <h1>Final Project</h1><br/>
-The final project needs to include (i) procedurally generated content based on an algorithm implementation of your choice and (ii) needs to be runnable on a VR headset.
+The final project needs to include (i) <strong>procedurally generated content</strong> based on an algorithm implementation of your choice and (ii) needs to be <strong>runnable on a VR headset</strong>.
 An easy choice is to prepare a WebXR export or use of a framework with WebXR support.
 For submission you need to upload the following files in a single ZIP file.<br/>

 Your work as source code or a link to Github, Bitbucket, etc.<br/>
 Your result as and executable for the web (test before upload!)<br/>